rdeodoo/odoo-toolbox/README.md

 # odoo-toolbox

 Welcome!
-This repository is a curated collection of guides, tips, and best practices for Odoo developers and team leads.
+This repository is a collection of guides, tips, and best practices for Odoo developers and team leads.

 Whether you’re looking for code style conventions, productivity tips, or leadership advice, you’ll find practical resources here.